Richard-W/curl-vala/README.md

 This builds and installs the library and some metadata files so you can compile and link your programs with the following command

-> valac myprog.vala --pkg vala-curl
+> valac myprog.vala --pkg curl-vala

 Issues
 ------